5 Reasons You Should Continue Your Job Search During The Holidays

 4. Holiday Events Provide More Opportunity To Build Your Network

-It's no secret that employer holiday parties, open houses, community events, and other venues are great places to network.
-If you're on the lookout for a new job, you can quickly use these events to learn the names and job titles of important new contacts, plus take the opportunity to introduce yourself.
+It's no secret that employer holiday parties, open houses, community events, and other venues are great places to network—even if they're virtual networking events.
+If you're on the lookout for a new job, you can quickly use these events to learn the names and job titles of important contacts, plus take the opportunity to introduce yourself.

 The ideal situation, of course, is that you'd be in the right place to hear about a new opportunity directly from a hiring manager.
 Even if this doesn't happen, your presence at holiday venues will allow you to briefly "talk shop," exchange business cards, and show a sincere interest in the company's needs—ensuring that your name is remembered during a subsequent hiring process.